wikipop/wikipop/README.md

-# Hello stranger :3
+# Hello stranger

 I'm wikipop.
-I have no idea how or why you ended up here but in case you're not a HTML scraper, I've left a bit of information about me. :3
+I have no idea how or why you ended up here but in case you're not a HTML scraper, I've left a bit of information about me.

-<details><summary>General :3</summary>
+<details><summary>General</summary>

 ```py
 print(wikipop.info_genral)